LII41333733/apex-backend/README.md

 Apex Options Trading is a platform that allows traders to open ETF and equity positions supported by personalized risk management strategies ensuring swift order execution and effective profit security.

 This application is the culmination of the passion I have for both web development and my interest in the rising influence of Fintech services adopted for retail traders.
-Industry-leading trading platforms such as Fidelity, WeBull, ThinkorSwim and Robinhood all have their relative strengths, however I wanted to create my own platform where users have better control of personal risk/reward factors in the *pre*-trade phase to forego the need to stress or stare at charts throughout the lifetime of the contracts.
+Industry-leading trading platforms such as Fidelity, WeBull, ThinkorSwim and Robinhood all have their relative strengths, however I wanted to create my own platform where users have better control over risk/reward preferences in the *pre*-trade phase to forego the need to stress or stare at charts throughout the lifetime of the contracts.

 ### Back-end